gw0/docker-opencode/README.md

-# Containerized OpenCode TUI and AI agents
+# Containerized OpenCode and AI agents

 Docker environment for running OpenCode TUI with isolated AI agents.